wsnewman/learning_ros/Part_2/example_interactive_marker/README.md

 user interaction.
 It keeps track of current pose.

-Also provides a service called "/IM6DofSvc" which uses services messages of type: cwru_srv/IM_node_service_message.
-IM service requests contains a command mode.
+Also provides a service called "/IM6DofSvc" which uses services messages of type:
+ImNodeSvcMsg (defined in this package).
+IM service requests contain a command mode.
 If mode is GET_CURRENT_MARKER_POSE, then the service response contains the current pose of the marker.

 If the command mode is SET_NEW_MARKER_POSE, then the poseStamped_IM_desired field of the